Back to All Events

 January 1st is also Haitian Independence Day! 🇭🇹

-Today Haiti celebrates its 222nd anniversary of independence, marking the culmination of the Haitian Revolution which started in 1791 and led to the independent nation’s declaration of freedom from France on January 1st 1804.
+Today and every January 1st Haiti celebrates its 222nd anniversary of independence, marking the culmination of the Haitian Revolution which started in 1791 and led to the independent nation’s declaration of freedom from France on January 1st 1804.
 The year 2026 holds special significance for the Haitian Revolution related to commemorative events for the "Age of Revolutions," coinciding with potential Haitian elections, and serving as a focal point for Black history discussions and broader Black liberation themes, linking past struggles to present-day African diaspora issues…

 On New Year’s Day, Soup Joumou is the signature dish of Haiti—prepared and shared by Haitians worldwide as a living symbol of freedom, independence, and the triumph born of the Haitian Revolution.